bitwiseworks/python-os2/Doc/reference/datamodel.rst

    only provide :meth:`__reversed__` if they can provide an implementation that is more efficient than the one provided by :func:`reversed`.

-   .. versionadded:: 2.6

-The membership test operators (:keyword:`in` and :keyword:`not in`) are normally implemented as an iteration through a sequence.
-However, container objects can supply the following special method with a more efficient implementation, which also does not require the object be a sequence.
+The membership test operators (:keyword:`in` and :keyword:`not in`) are normally implemented as an iteration through a container.
+However, container objects can supply the following special method with a more efficient implementation, which also does not require the object be iterable.

 .. method:: object.__contains__(self, item)